Yzj1030/FastStyleTransfer/README.md

 # FastStyleTransfer
-FastStyleTransfer: Reimplement the paper of Johnson
+FastStyleTransfer: Reimplement the paper of Johnson.
+The dataset used for training is COCO2014.